Dining Out with Diabetes: Japanese Restaurants

 Note: Fiber is calculated per roll based on information from the USDA Nutritional Database

-There are plenty of healthy options when dining out at Japanese restaurants.
+Aside from sushi, there are plenty of healthy options available on a typical Japanese restaurant menu.
 For people with diabetes, portion control is always key – as is knowing how your meal is prepared to avoid hidden carbs from sauces and batter.
 Here is a list of foods to help guide your dining experience and keep you on track to good diabetes management.

 Lighter fare: